Huzaifa-2609/Huzaifa-2609/README.md

 ### 🙋‍♂️ &nbsp;About Me :

-I am an undergraduate student of Software Engineering at NEDUET, specializing in full-stack development with a strong foundation in the MERN stack.
+I am a Software Engineer, specializing in full-stack development with a strong foundation in the MERN stack.
 My experience includes Python, C++, data structures, and algorithms.
 I have a passion for object-oriented programming, web development, and emerging technologies such as Blockchain and Artificial Intelligence.

 ### 🎓 &nbsp;Education :